 So the next time a craving comes on?
 Get curious!
 See where it takes you and what you can learn from it.

 Support my work!

 If you appreciate my content and what you are learning from it, consider leaving a tip through Paypal, Venmo, or the Cash App.
-Every dollar supports my livelihood and the continued creation of important content.
+Every dollar supports my livelihood and the continued creation of free, accessible resources.